xcontcom/fractals/README.md

 The **Fractal Monsters Evolution** project, based on a 2017 Habr article, develops a system to evolve geometric fractals using a genetic algorithm.
 Implemented in JavaScript with HTML5 for visualization, it generates self-similar patterns by optimizing fractal parameters (e.g., transformation coefficients or recursion rules) to achieve user-defined structural or visual properties.
 This work extends the exploration of emergent systems in the [Cellular Automata Evolution](https://github.com/xcontcom/cellular-automata-evolution) project, applying genetic algorithms to navigate the complex space of fractal configurations.

 ## Features
-- **Genetic Algorithm Optimization**: Evolves fractal parameters using a genetic algorithm with crossover and mutation (configurable rates, e.g., 5–25%), targeting specific patterns or behaviors across a population of fractal rules.
+- **Genetic Algorithm Optimization**: Evolves fractal parameters using selection, crossover, and mutation (configurable rates, e.g., 5–25%) to target specific patterns or behaviors within a population of fractal rules.
-- **Fractal Generation**: Produces geometric fractals via iterative methods (e.g., iterated function systems or L-systems), with adjustable parameters such as recursion depth or scaling factors.
+- **Fractal Generation**: Produces geometric fractals via iterative methods (e.g., iterated function systems or L-systems), with adjustable parameters such as recursion depth or angles.
-- **Visualization**: Displays evolved fractals in a web browser using HTML5, supporting real-time inspection of patterns.
+- **Interactive Visualization**: Renders fractals in a web browser using HTML5, with a Windows 98-style interface.
-- **Flexible Fitness Functions**: Allows user-defined criteria to guide fractal evolution, such as matching target geometries or optimizing visual complexity.
+- **Manual Fractal Design**: Supports user-defined fractal construction via mouse input (`2d.html`, `2d.js`).
-- **Parameter Exploration**: Enables manual adjustment of fractal parameters to study diverse pattern outcomes.
+- **Local Storage**: Persists fractal parameters and evolutionary data in browser local storage for seamless experimentation.
-- **Local storage**: Everything is stored in local storage.
+- **3D Fractal Experiments**: Includes exploratory code (`geom3d/`) for generating three-dimensional fractal structures.
 - **Dope as Hell!**: I mean, c'mon!
 Check out the live demo.
 All those buttons are win98 style, and all those fractals have parent trees. o_O

 ## Project Structure